demingfactor/storytellingsa/src/cms/pages/about.md

 While we recognise the value of using notes in public speaking our standard practice at meetings is NOT to use notes for storytelling.
 Similarly, while we value reading aloud from a book as a skill and art in its own right, we do NOT promote reading aloud as oral storytelling.

-xxxxxxxxxx
+# xxxxxxxxxx

-Add this to a PAGE Called "More About Storytelling"
+# Add below this to a PAGE Called "More About Storytelling"

-xxxxxxxxx
+# xxxxxxxxx

 Storytelling Australia (SA) is a not-for-profit group who **love to tell** and **be told stories**.